RuiSiHu/AKINND/README.md

     ,OOPIndex int not null auto_increment COMMENT '编号' , PRIMARY KEY(OOPIndex))Type=InNoDB default charset=utf8;

-Step3#Open WebDataParse.exe in the WebDataParse\bin\Debug directory, and start the service by importing the GenBank number (such as Influenza_A_virus.txt).
+Step3#Open WebDataParse.exe in the WebDataParse\bin\Debug directory, and start the service by importing the GenBank IDs (such as Influenza_A_virus.txt).

 Step4#Management of database information can be implemented through Navicat software.